Why Canon Nanotechnologies has a low Cost of Ownership advantage

 Masks represent a significant and rapidly growing cost element in leading-edge lithography.
 This would also be true for imprint lithography, were it not for the ability to employ mask replication to fabricate many working masks from a single e-beam written “master”.
 The replication process is particularly valuable in high wafer volume applications such as non-volatile memory or DRAM manufacture.

-The dramatic reduction in CoO relative to other sub-20nm approaches (a legacy 45nm 193i process is also included as a reference) is illustrated in the Figure below.
-It is clear that imprint provides a lower fixed cost than other sub-20nm lithography options.
+The dramatic reduction in CoO relative to other sub-20nm approaches is illustrated in the figure below for the case of dense contacts.
+It is clear that imprint provides a lower fixed that improves as mask life is extended and throughput is increased.

 It is also important to note that imprint lithography is also not subject to the constraints in field size that stem primarily from restrictions in lens design.
 Larger imprint fields translate to fewer total imprinted fields, higher throughput and reduced cost of ownership.